The Head and Shoulders pattern is quite popular amongst the market participants due to its reliability in the past and of course the success ratio.

 The usual pattern is formed after an established uptrend which can be seen from the below image.

-What is Head and Shoulders chart pattern in technical analysis?
+What is Head and Shoulders chart pattern?

 This pattern gives a market reversal signal post breakdown from the neckline which is accompanied by heavy volume.
 The neckline is basically the horizontal line which joins both the troughs to each other.